 Parents/guardians are asked to provide student health information each year or with any change during the school year.
 The district respects student privacy and takes measures to assure the security of student health records.
-The school nurse may share educationally relevant health information according to Family Educational Rights and Privacy Act (FERPA).
-Parent/guardian or emergency contact information may be used to provide appropriate care in the event of illness, injury, or other health need.
+The school nurse may share educationally relevant health information according to Family Educational Rights Privacy Act (FERPA).